 Graeme McKim is a cool cat who makes very hip art.
-Enjoy his portfolio and see more by visiting his website.
+Enjoy his portfolio.

 I’ve always been loved to draw, but as a boy I really had no artistic intentions –it was merely a means to an end, a way of creating fantasy worlds usually full of monsters and spaceships in which to have adventures.
 I’d throw them away as soon as I’d finished, embarrassed by my creations.